Chronos-Vault/chronos-vault-security/testing/TRINITY_PROTOCOL_TEST_SUCCESS.md

 ## Conclusion

-✅ **The Trinity Protocol infrastructure is OPERATIONAL on Arbitrum Sepolia.**
+✅ **The Trinity Protocol™ infrastructure is OPERATIONAL on Arbitrum Sepolia.**

 **Key Achievements:**
 - Smart contract successfully deployed with 3-validator authorization